General Academic Policies

 Student Leave of Absence

-The purpose of the Student Leave of Absence is to enable students who leave the University for a period of time with an intention to return to CLU to receive timely communications and other consideration accorded continuing students.
+The purpose of the Student Leave of Absence is to enable students who leave the University for a period of time with an intention to return to Cal Lutheran to receive timely communications and other consideration accorded continuing students.
 The leave may be requested for up to one year.
 Student Leave of Absence request forms may be obtained from the Registrar’s Office.

 Students may add courses during the first two weeks of the semester.
 Students may not add courses after the second week of the semester.
 When a student is given permission to add a closed class, it is the student’s responsibility to take an add form, signed by the instructor, to the Registrar’s Office.
 It is not possible to add a closed class online.
+After the first week of the semester, all classes require instructor permission to add.

 Withdrawal from Courses and Withdrawal from the University